The Magnificent Seven: Casting

 Sturges was eager to cast Steve McQueen in the picture, having just worked with him on the 1959 film Never So Few, but McQueen could not get a release from actor/producer Dick Powell, who controlled McQueen's hit TV series Wanted Dead or Alive.
 On the advice of his agent, McQueen, an experienced race car driver, staged a car accident and claimed that he could not work on his series because he had suffered a whiplash injury and had to wear a neck brace.
 During the interval required for his "recuperation", he was free to appear in The Magnificent Seven.
-James Coburn was a great fan of the Japanese film Seven Samurai, having seen it 15 times, and was hired through the help of co-star and former classmate Robert Vaughn, after the role of the expert knifethrower had been rejected by actors Sterling Hayden and John Ireland.
+James Coburn was a great fan of the Japanese film Seven Samurai, having seen it 15 times while studying with Stella Adler.
+Not long before shooting, after meeting in the street the already-cast and former Los Angeles City College classmate Robert Vaughn, he was hired for his coveted role of the expert knifethrower that had been rejected by actors Sterling Hayden and John Ireland.